tnt-fgforall/FGForAll/README.md

 you can also insert the game directory that includes the nvidia dll files.
 (Drag and drop any file from the relevant directory)
 5. Install will create a backup of the dll file that is to be replaced inside a `bak` folder, as you remove the mod, the backup files will be restored to the original game folder and all the mod files will be deleted.
+6. **Beware**: I am not an expert on which games require which folder to be modded, so feel free to just use your own instincts and use drag & drop feature instead.
+(Otherwise, it needs to be hardcoded for each game that behaves differently.)